Gunivers/Bookshelf/docs/contribute/conservation_principle.md

 This is a new directive, so most of the functions doesn't respect it for now.
 Please do not hesistate to update the existing functions in order to apply this directive.
 :::

-Also for scores, by default, the input and outputs should use respectively the scores `bs.in.[0-9]` and `bs.out.[0-9]`.
-But they can use others scores when it's is more appropriate, for exemple to allow writing chains of calling functions like :
+Also for scores, by default, inputs and outputs are using `bs.in` and `bs.out`.
+But they can use others scores when it's more appropriate, especially when you want your data to represent the state of an entity:

 ```
 # Multiply the X coordinate of the source entity and place the entity at the new location